 As a former member of the City of Manchester Opera, she performed with great success in the Buxton Fringe in 2014.
 She has been a member of the Saturday Voice Academy in Cardiff and has taken part in their productions.

-Over the last 2 years she has sung in several concerts with the Welsh National Opera and the BBC National Chorus of Wales, including the BBC tour in Brittany and the BBC Proms in the Royal Albert Hall in London.
+Over the last few years she has sung in several concerts with the Welsh National Opera and the BBC National Chorus of Wales, including the BBC tour in Brittany and the BBC Proms in the Royal Albert Hall in London.